Rashtrapati Bhavan: Design

 The column has a "distinctly peculiar crown on top, a glass star springing out of bronze lotus blossom".
 There were pierced screens in red sandstone, called jalis or jaalis, inspired by Rajasthani designs.
 The front of the palace, on the east side, has twelve unevenly spaced massive columns with the Delhi Order capitals, a "nonce order" Lutyens invented for this building, with Ashokan details.
 The capitals have a fusion of acanthus leaves with the four pendant Indian bells.
 The bells are similar in style to Indian Hindu and Buddhist temples, the idea is inspired by a Jain temple at Moodabidri in Karnataka.

 One bell is on each corner at the top of the column.
 As there is an ancient Indian belief that bells signalled the end of a dynasty, it was said that as the bells were silent British rule in India would not end.
 Whereas previous British examples of so-called Indo-Saracenic Revival architecture had mostly grafted elements from Mughal architecture onto essentially Western carcasses, Lutyens drew also from the much earlier Buddhist Mauryan art.
 This can be seen in the Dehli Order, and in the main dome, where the drum below has decoration recalling the railings around early Buddhist stupas such as Sanchi.
 There is also the presence of Mughal and European colonial architectural elements.
 Overall the structure is distinctly different from other contemporary British Colonial symbols, although other New Delhi buildings, such as the Secretariat Building, New Delhi, mainly by Herbert Baker, have similarities e.g. both are built with cream and red Dholpur sandstone.

 Lutyens added several small personal elements to the house, such as an area in the garden walls and two ventilator windows on the stateroom to look like the glasses which he wore.
 The Viceregal Lodge was completed largely by 1929, and (along with the rest of New Delhi) inaugurated officially in 1931.
 Between 1932 and 1933 important decorations were added, especially in the ballroom, and executed by the Italian painter Tommaso Colonnello.

-It has 355 decorated rooms and a floor area of 200,000 square feet (19,000 m^{2}).
-The structure includes 700 million bricks and 3.5 million cubic feet (85,000 m³) of stone, with only minimal usage of steel.
+It has 340 decorated rooms and a floor area of 200,000 m2.
+The structure includes 700 million bricks and 3.5 million cubic feet (85,000 m^{3}) of stone, with only minimal usage of steel.
 Lutyens established ateliers in Delhi and Lahore to employ local craftsmen.
 The chief engineer of the project was Sir Teja Singh Malik, and four main contractors included Sir Sobha Singh.
 There were also statues of elephants and fountain sculptures of cobras, as well as the bas-reliefs around the base of the Jaipur Column, made by British sculptor, Charles Sargeant Jagger.